-Post processing a photographic portrait | Photofocus
+Bringing out the character a black and white portrait

 You can use post-processing software to take an image to a new level.
 We don’t always have the opportunity to get everything lit exactly as we like when we come across an interesting subject.
-Adobe Photoshop, Skylum Luminar 4 and NIK Siler EFX Pro 2 were my helpmates in making this image be more than the original capture.
+Photoshop, Luminar 4 and NIK Silver Efex Pro were my helpmates in making this image be more than the original capture.

-On every first Friday of each month in Sedona I head to Gallery of Modern Masters where my artwork is represented.
+On every first Friday of each month in Sedona, I head to the Gallery of Modern Masters where my artwork is represented.
 Craig Christopherson, a fellow artist, inspired this blog post.
 He is a gifted sculptor of wood, metal, air and water and quite a character.
 You can see some of his work on his Instagram feed or check out the Gallery of Modern Masters website.
 I enjoy the character I see in Craig’s face.
 I wanted to see if I could sculpt this image into an artistic piece.

 Adobe Camera RAW

-First stop in this processing journey was Adobe Camera RAW.
-The original capture was processed to open up the shadows, tame the highlights and add just a bit of clarity to add some sharpness to the photo.
+The first stop in this processing journey was Adobe Camera RAW.
+The original capture was post-processed to open up the shadows, tame the highlights and add just a bit of clarity to add some sharpness to the photo.

-Luminar 4
+Luminar 4 for post-processing

 Next in line a copy was made and placed upon its own Layer.
 I add a Layer so that the result returned from a plug-in can be dialed in via a mask or change in opacity.
 Skylum’s Luminar 4 was called upon in plug-in mode to use its portrait retouching tools, AI Skin Enhancer and Portrait Enhancer.
 This resulted in eyes being brightened and opened just a tad.